Help to clear up a bit of the mystery of meat here:

 pot roast, cooking in sauce, slow roasting

-also-minute steak (blade)
+sliced for minute steak (blade)

-also-minute steak (blade)
+sliced for minute steak (blade)

 #6 Falshe, Fillet Medumeh